angular/angular-cli/packages/angular/cli/src/commands/cache/long-description.md

 - `all` - allows disk cache on all machines.
 - `local` - allows disk cache only on development machines.
-- `ci` - allows disk cache only on continuous integration (Ci) systems.
+- `ci` - allows disk cache only on continuous integration (CI) systems.

 To change the environment setting to `all`, run the following command: